 Getting an excellent outsourced hire starts with you.
 The first thing you’ll need is to create a detailed graphic brief of the project at hand.
 This helps you to breakdown all the essential details and elements you’d like to see present in your project.
 You can either use a template or customize your own based on the medium or graphic project.

-Once you've got your graphic brief in place, you'll also need to send over a brand guide or mood board with your logo, brand colors, text, styles, do's/don'ts, and other design elements used to represent your brand better.
-Lastly, create a folder of your brand's logo so you're prepared to share it with your graphic designer.
+Once you’ve got your graphic brief in place, you’ll also need to send over a brand guide or mood board with your logo, brand colors, text, styles, do’s/don’ts, and other design elements used to represent your brand better.
+Lastly, create a folder of your brand’s logo so you’re prepared to share it with your graphic designer.
 For those of you in the earlier stages of the process you can try a free logo maker to come up with branding guidelines and ideas.

 Once you’ve gathered your official documents, you’ll need to get examples of what you want.
 As someone who works in content, I’ve had to send requests to graphic designers on a daily.
 This has taught me two things: